ChordPro/chordpro/docs/content/ChordPro-Configuration-Overview.md

    **Important** A song specific configuration file may **not** contain an `"include"` or `"tuning"` item.

-## Configuration resources (presets)

-Preset configurations can be specified by their names, without path and extension.
-For example, `--config=modern1` refers to the preset `modern1`.

-When a preset config is used, ChordPro will try to find the corresponding config file in the following locations (using `modern1` as example):

-* File `config/modern1.json` or `config/modern1.prp` in one of the
-  paths from the `CHORDPRO_LIB` search path, provided this environment variable has been set.

-* File `config/modern1.json` in a built-in location that comes with the ChordPro install.

-If environment variable `CHORDPRO_LIB` is not explicitly set, ChordPro will use the first valid directory of:

-`$XDG_CONFIG_HOME/chordpro` (provided variable `XDG_CONFIG_HOME` is set)
-`$HOME/.config/chordpro`
-`$HOME/.chordpro`
-`$HOME/chordpro`

 ## How config files are combined

 The config files are processed in order, and their contents are merged.
 In general, a config setting from a later file replaces the value from previous files.
 There are a few exceptions: instrument definitions, hashes and arrays.